 Experts Disagree on Puppy Feeding

-One problem for puppy owners is that even the experts disagree on what is the best food for puppies.
+Experts diagree on the best way to feed your puppy.
 People often feel very strongly that one way of feeding is better than another, and you can always find evidence to support your view.
+Dog breeders, veterinarians and even nutritionists have their own strong views.
+The dire consequences they list for not listening to them can have puppy owners very worried.

 The truth is that there is no good quality evidence showing that kibble is better for the long term health of your dog, or that raw feeding is better.
 There are risks and benefits to both, and the main thing is to ensure that your dog has good quality food to eat.

-Kibble stores well provided that you don’t get the food become damp.
+Puppy food made into pellets is called kibble.
+Puppy kibble stores well provided that you don’t get the food become damp.
 An airtight plastic container or tin will do the job, although you should make sure it is food grade quality.
-This will prevent chemicals leaching into the food.
-These can be toxic or they can affect the taste.

-A good puppy kibble will contain every nutrient your Labrador puppy needs in order to grow and remain healthy.
-It will be tasty, good for keeping teeth healthy, and free from additives that can provoke allergies or stomach problems.
+Good puppy kibble will contain every nutrient your Labrador puppy needs in order to grow and remain healthy.
+The kibble pieces will be tasty, good for keeping teeth healthy, and free from additives that can provoke allergies or stomach problems.

 What Other Food Should You Feed With Puppy Kibble?

+Labrador puppy kibble only needs to be fed next to water.
 Puppy kibble from a reputable manufacturer is intended to be a complete and balanced food.
-There is no need to add anything else to it, but many owners do like to mix in canned dog food or even scraps or raw food.
+But some owners like to mix in canned dog food or even scraps of raw food with kibble.

 What About Feeding Puppies On Raw Food?